rparkchan/playlistify/README.md

 ## playlistify

-React-based API-free Chrome extension to convert/manage playlists from Chrome bookmarks.
+Chrome extension lending "playlist"-like functionality to bookmarks.
+Built with React.